sourcegraph-testing/eval_CodeSearchNet_Python/README.md

 # eval-codesearchnet
-Codesearchnet open-source dataset repo for evaluation
+CodesearhNet open-source dataset structured in file-wise format for evaluation-purpose